 These two crises widened Eisenhower's margin of victory over Stevenson.
 Many citizens rallied behind the President at a time of international danger.
-Many voters found confirmation of their belief in Eisenhower's strong and effective leadership.
 On election day, Eisenhower won an even more impressive victory than he had four years earlier.
-He carried forty-one states and received nearly 58 percent of the popular vote.
+He carried 41 states and received nearly 58 percent of the popular vote.
 He ran better in the South than he had four years earlier, even taking Louisiana—this was the first time that state had voted Republican since the end of Reconstruction.
 Eisenhower also cut into Stevenson's margins in many Democratic constituencies, including African Americans, who voted in larger proportion for the President than for any Republican candidate since Herbert Hoover.

 The only bright spot for the Democrats was that they retained control of Congress, which they had secured in the midterm elections of 1954.
 Eisenhower was the first candidate since Zachary Taylor to win the presidency without having his party gain a majority of seats in either the House or the Senate.
 The election of 1956 was a resounding personal victory for Eisenhower but not a triumph for the Republican Party.